Kingsley Jonathan: Buffalo Bills (first stint)

 After going unselected in the 2022 NFL draft, Jonathan was signed by the Buffalo Bills as an undrafted free agent.
-He was also the top pick in the 2022 CFL Global Draft, being selected by the Montreal Alouettes, but chose to stay with Buffalo.
+He was also the top pick in the 2022 CFL global draft, being selected by the Montreal Alouettes, but chose to stay with Buffalo.
 On August 30, 2022, he was released as part of final roster cuts.

 Chicago Bears

 On September 1, 2022, Jonathan was claimed off waivers by the Chicago Bears.
 On November 15, he was waived after having recorded four tackles in five games.

 Buffalo Bills (second stint)

 On November 17, 2022, Jonathan was signed to the Bills' practice squad.
-He signed a reserve/future contract on January 23, 2023.
+He signed a reserve/future contract with Buffalo on January 23, 2023.

 On August 27, 2024, Jonathan was released by the Bills as part of final roster cuts, and re-signed to the practice squad the following day.

 Houston Texans

 On February 7, 2025, Jonathan signed with the Houston Texans.
-He was waived on May 21.
+He was waived by the Texans on May 21.